Darcy Wade Art

 What is Expressive Arts?

-Expressive arts is soul food.
-It nourishes and heals while also rejuvenating and awakening the senses in ways that no other process truly does.
-It invites community and engagement, two necessities of life that are often overlooked and under appreciated- especially in Western society.
-It is the combination of passion, expression, creativity, ritual, process and awakening.
-It allows space to process, unravel and heal.
-There is no judgement or criticism in Expressive Arts.
-There is no "that looks pretty" or "you're so talented."
+Nature-based expressive arts is the combination of Expressive Arts Therapy, Ecotherapy and mindfulness based practices.
+It is a holistic and alternative approach that nourishes and heals while also rejuvenating and awakening our instincts and intuition.
+It invites relationship and engagement between humans and the earth by reminding us that we are nature and we are inherently creative and powerful just like nature.
+A nature-based expressive arts experience combines passion, expression, activism, vulnerability, creativity, ritual, embodiment, process and awakening.
+It allows space to process, unravel and heal while also strengthening and empowering.
+There is no judgement or criticism in expressive arts.
 It's about feeling, not about perfection.
-Our tagline would read: "It's about the process, not the product."
+It's about the process, not the product.
 It's a space to return to yourself, your primal instincts, your innate humanness.
 It's home, and it's available to anyone willing to accept the invitation.

 I believe that connecting with the natural world is vital for the arts to truly take shape and heal us.
 Life is always changing.
 Our emotions, thoughts, homes, relationships, jobs etc are always changing.
 We are a product of the bigger picture, and we have to accept and allow change to flow in order to find peace and clarity amidst the chaos.
 When a leaf from a tree turns brown and falls to the ground we don't mourn for the loss because we know a new leaf will emerge come Spring.
 Our lives are ever changing, and that's the only constant that life really offers.